MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ---
 title: List of mathematical operations (preview)
-description: Get a list of the parameters and output data types for mathematical features in the minit desktop application in process advisor.
+description: Get a list of the parameters and output data types for mathematical features in the init desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual